UX testing is absolutely essential to a successful website.

 If you're running an online survey, it's an easy way to get responses when users are actually on site and interacting, and you can even send it out by email to select focus groups too.

-Card sorting or carding is where you write index cards for all the content sections you want on your site, and arrange them into a sitemap and page structure.
+Card sorting is where you write index cards for all the content sections you want on your site, and arrange them into a sitemap and page structure.

 It's a great way to scope out all the text you're going to need, as well as rough user journeys.